USC in D.C. Spring Semester Program

 Program Timeline and Deadlines

-Applications for the Spring 2026 cohort of the USC in D.C.
-Spring Semester program will open Monday, August 25 and close Friday, September 26.
+The application for the USC in D.C.
+Spring Semester program are currently closed.
+Applications for Spring 2027 will open in late Spring 2026.
 Students will be encouraged to begin identifying and applying for internship opportunities immediately after submitting their applications to the program.
 If you already know you want to apply for the program, we encourage you to begin searching for internship opportunities as early as possible.

 Internship Support